antrea-io/antrea/docs/network-flow-visibility.md

 Service with a different Name and Namespace, then either use the appropriate DNS name or the Cluster IP of the Service.
 Please note that the default values for `flowPollInterval` and `flowExportFrequency` parameters are set to 5s and 12, respectively.
+TLS communication between the Flow Exporter and the Flow Aggregator is enabled by default.
 Please modify them as per your requirements.

 ### IPFIX Information Elements (IEs) in a Flow Record